microsoft/custom-connectors-masterclass/lab04/README.md

 Tasks:

-1. Import a connector as a OpenAPI v2 (swagger) file
+* Import a connector as a OpenAPI v2 (swagger) file
-1. Learn how to enable a connector as an AI plugin
+* Learn how to enable a connector as an AI plugin
-1. Test your connector with the local debugging tool
+* Test your connector with the local debugging tool
+* Make the connector more dynamic by using dynamic schema
+* Learn about connection parameters
+* Tie it all together with policies

 ## Task 1: Import a connector via the Power Platform Command-Line Interface (CLI)